Home » Michigan Travel Regions » Northern Michigan » Headlands International Dark Sky Park: A Local’s Guide (Free, Open 24/7)

 Can you stay overnight at Headlands?

-There’s no camping, but Emmet County rents three lodging options with a two-night minimum: the Guest House (sleeps up to 20) and the Stargazing House (sleeps up to 8) within the park, plus the Lighthouse Cottage at nearby McGulpin Point (sleeps up to 4).
+You can stay out all night stargazing, but camping is not permitted — the park is designed as a place to stay awake and watch the sky.
+Emmet County rents the Guest House (sleeps 22) and the Stargazing House (sleeps up to 8) on the park grounds, plus the Lighthouse Cottage at nearby McGulpin Point (sleeps up to 4), all with a two-night minimum.
 For hotels, Mackinaw City is two miles east.

 Can you see the Northern Lights at Headlands?